LaColorada/prode-rest/README.md

 ### Run the application

 With the initial configurations done, now it's time to run the API service with the command `docker compose up rest-api` (if you want to run the service in background, you can add the -d flag during execution).
-When the service starts, you can access the `Browsable API` from the browser by entering the [api root endpoint](http://localhost:8000/) in the browser.
+When the service starts, you can access the `Browsable API` from the browser by entering the [api root endpoint](http://localhost:8000/).

 If you are able to access the `Browsable API`, it means that the application is running correctly.